Shadow of a Woman

-Shadow of a Woman is a 1946 American drama film noir directed by Joseph Santley, featuring Helmut Dantine and Andrea King.
+Shadow of a Woman is a 1946 American drama film noir directed by Joseph Santley and starring Helmut Dantine, Andrea King and William Prince.
 The film is based on the novel He Fell Down Dead written by Virginia Perdue.

 Plot

 A woman (Andrea King) on the verge of a breakdown marries a fraudulent medical doctor (Helmut Dantine) she hardly knows, putting her in the path of fear and danger.
 She suspects her husband is starving his young son from a previous marriage.